-MEMBERSHIP AND ORGANIZATIONS
+2. MEMBERSHIP AND ORGANIZATIONS

 - (1) Composition The Audit Committee shall consist of not less than three or more than six independent members of the Board. - (2) Appointment and Removal of Audit Committee Members Each member of the Audit Committee shall be appointed by the Board on an annual basis and shall serve at the pleasure of the Board, or until the earlier of: (i) the close of the next annual meeting of shareholders of CIBC at which the member's term of office expires; (ii) the death of the member; or (iii) the resignation, disqualification or removal of the member from the Audit Committee or from the Board.
 The Board may fill a vacancy in the membership of the Audit Committee. - (3) Chair At the time of the annual appointment of the members of the Audit Committee, the Board shall appoint a Chair of the Audit Committee.
-The Chair shall: be a member of the Audit Committee; preside over all Audit Committee meetings; coordinate the Audit Committee's compliance with this mandate; work with management to develop the Audit Committee's annual workplan and meeting agendas; and provide reports on the work of the Audit Committee to the Board.
-The Chair may vote on any matter requiring a vote and shall not provide a second vote in the case of a tie vote. - (4) Independence Each member of the Audit Committee shall meet the independence standards established by the Board. - Financial Literacy Members of the Audit Committee shall be financially literate or agree to become financially literate within a reasonable period of time following the member's appointment.
-An individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised in CIBC's financial statements. - (6) Service on Multiple Audit Committees No member of the Audit Committee may serve on the audit committees of more than two other public companies, unless the Board determines that this simultaneous service would not impair the ability of the member to effectively serve on the Audit Committee.
+The Chair shall: (i) be a member of the Audit Committee; (ii) preside over all Audit Committee meetings; (iii) coordinate the Audit Committee's compliance with this mandate; (iv) work with management to develop the Audit Committee's annual workplan and meeting agendas; and (v) provide reports on the work of the Audit Committee to the Board.
+The Chair may vote on any matter requiring a vote and shall not provide a second vote in the case of a tie vote. - (4) Independence Each member of the Audit Committee shall meet the independence standards established by the Board. - (5) Financial Literacy Members of the Audit Committee shall be financially literate or agree to become financially literate within a reasonable period of time following the member's appointment.
+An individual is financially literate if he or she has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised in CIBC's financial statements.
+In addition, at least one member of the Audit Committee must be considered an "audit-committee expert" in accordance with Section 407 of the Sarbanes-Oxley Act. - (6) Service on Multiple Audit Committees No member of the Audit Committee may serve on the audit committees of more than two other public companies, unless the Board determines that this simultaneous service would not impair the ability of the member to effectively serve on the Audit Committee.

-MEETINGS
+3. MEETINGS